PatrykKeska/weather_forecast/README.md

-Weather forecast written in React and styled coponents, using weather api.
+Weather forecast written in React and styled components, using weather api.